Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 ### Getting to the Source

-To analyze the code responsible for this behavior, we must extract and decompile the ACPI tables provided by the BIOS to the operating system.
+To analyze the code responsible for this behavior, we must extract and decompile the ACPI tables provided by the UEFI to the operating system.

 ```bash
 # Extract all ACPI tables into binary .dat files